-CyberArk solves the privileged account security challenge for both human and application users.
-Through the C3 Alliance, we’ve partnered with some of the world’s leading RPA players, including Automation Anywhere, BluePrism, WorkFusion and UiPath, to provide a simple, easy-to-deploy and cost effective solution to this growing security challenge.
+CyberArk solves the privileged access security challenge for both human and application users.
+Through the C3 Alliance, we’ve partnered with some of the world’s leading RPA players, including Automation Anywhere, BluePrism, WorkFusion and UiPath, to provide a simple, easy-to-deploy and cost-effective solution to this growing security challenge.
 This best-in-breed credential management solution:

 - Implements and manages a unique account for every target system that needs to be accessed by a robot: This eliminates the need to put a powerful credential, such as a domain credential, into the application’s server for the robots to leverage.
 Additionally, if a system is breached, the breach will only affect that particular system—there will not be a larger, ripple effect across multiple systems.